juliojsb/mod_cluster-dockerhub/README.md

 ## Example usage

-### Test run

-    docker pull karm/mod_cluster-master-dockerhub
-    docker run -d -P -i --name mod_cluster karm/mod_cluster-master-dockerhub docker ps
-    +++ snip +++
-    curl 127.0.0.1:49157/mcm

-To debug/inspect, one may use:

-    docker exec -i -t mod_cluster bash

-### Control configuration using environment variables
-This example show how to run a container with host's network stack, disabled advertisement and moc_cluster-manager available only from localhost.
+### Build the custom image

+	docker build -q --rm --tag=mod_cluster_jota .

+### Run the container

+You can modify the variables as you need, this is just an example:

-    docker run -it --rm --net host --name mod_cluster \
+	docker run -it --rm --net host --name mod_cluster-app1 \
+	-e MODCLUSTER_PORT=6666 \
-        -e MODCLUSTER_ADVERTISE=Off \
+	-e MODCLUSTER_ADVERTISE=On \
-        -e MODCLUSTER_NET=192.168. \
+	-e MODCLUSTER_NET=192.168.1 \
-        -e MODCLUSTER_MANAGER_NET=127.0.0.1 \
+	-e MODCLUSTER_MANAGER_NET=192.168.1 \
-        karm/mod_cluster-master-dockerhub
+	mod_cluster_jota

+Check if it is working:

 	curl 127.0.0.1:6666/mcm

-### Use as a base image
-One may base one's own images on this ```karm/mod_cluster-master-dockerhub``` as simply as with creating a ```Dockerfile```:

-    FROM karm/mod_cluster-master-dockerhub:latest
-    MAINTAINER Your identity of choice <your email>

-    # Your own configuration located in the same directory as your Dockerfile
-    COPY mod_cluster.conf ${HTTPD_MC_BUILD_DIR}/conf/extra/mod_cluster.conf

-    # Your own entry point script located in the same directory as your Dockerfile
-    COPY docker-entrypoint.sh /

-Note that ```HTTPD_MC_BUILD_DIR``` as well as other ```ENV ``` constants are propagated to your Dockerfile.

-## Notes

- * 2015-08-31 - control run through environment variables
- * 2015-06-08 - master branch Docker image updated from Fedora 20 to Fedora 22.
-Enjoy!
- * 2015-05-07 - [mod_cluster 1.3.1.Final released](https://developer.jboss.org/wiki/ModclusterVersion131FinalReleased), Includes a fix for [CVE-2015-0298](https://access.redhat.com/security/cve/CVE-2015-0298) and more!
+To inspect the container use:

+    docker exec -i -t mod_cluster-app1 bash